Defining offline firewall rules

 3. Under Protocols, do one of the following:

-Right-click Basic IP Firewall, and then click Manage Offline.
+•Right-click Basic IP Firewall, and then click Manage Offline.

 - OR -

-Select Basic IP Firewall, and then click Manage Offline on the toolbar.
+Basic IP Firewall, and then click

 The Basic IP Firewall (Offline) dialog box appears.